harukizaemon/github-mirror/README.md

 ## Schedule with Task Scheduler in DSM

 1. Go to **Control Panel** > **Task Scheduler** > **Create** > **Scheduled Task** > **User-defined script**
+2. Give your task a descriptive name (e.g., "GitHub Mirror")
+3. Select an owner (the task will run as that user)
-2. Command: `/bin/sh "$HOME/bin/mirror-github.sh"`
+4. Set the Run-command to `/bin/sh "$HOME/bin/mirror-github.sh"`
-3. Set schedule (e.g., every 30 minutes)
+5. Set schedule (e.g., daily)
+6. Decide if you want to receive emails when the script fails